dillonlara115/cli-scanner/README.md

 go install github.com/dillonlara115/barracuda@latest
 ```

-### Frontend Setup (Optional)
+### Frontend Setup (Required for Building)

-To use the web dashboard, you'll need to build the frontend:
+The frontend is embedded into the binary, so it must be built before compiling:

 ```bash
 cd web